fatiando/fatiando/doc/index.rst

 feature rich and powerful programming language.
 So, you can easily extend the functionality of Fatiando with your own code!

-To show off our API, this is how easy it is to create synthetic noise-corrupted gravity data on random points from a 3D prism model:
+As an example, this is how easy it is to create synthetic noise-corrupted gravity data on random points from a 3D prism model:

 .. doctest::